AbdiMusse/Holiday-Booking/README.md

 The goal of this simple application is to test my knowledge on Java by creating a simulation of a user interacting with a website in order to purchase a holiday for themsevles and some friends.

 Feel free to have a look around and contact me, leave comments or issue requests with things I could have done better - I'm all about learning how to write better code.

+P.S - This project doesn't have a main method.
+You call the classes and methods manually.
+However, there is a Main Class you can instantiate by right clicking on the class and creating an object of that class.
+That class is used for testing where it runs through the main part of the code.